NME

-New Musical Express (NME) is a British music, film, gaming, and culture website and brand.
-Founded as a newspaper in 1952, with the publication being referred to as a 'rock inkie', the NME would become a magazine that ended up as a free publication, before becoming an online brand which includes its website and radio stations.
+New Musical Express (NME) is a British music, film, gaming and culture website, bimonthly magazine, and brand.
+Founded as a newspaper in 1952, with the publication being referred to as a "rock inkie", the NME would become a magazine that ended up as a free publication as well as a webzine, and the brand has also been used for their NME Awards show, the NME Tours and the former NME Radio station.

-As a 'rock inkie', NME was the first British newspaper to include a singles chart, adding that feature in the edition of 14 November 1952.
+As a "rock inkie", NME was the first British newspaper to include a singles chart, adding that feature in the edition of 14 November 1952.
 In the 1970s, it became the best-selling British music newspaper.
-From 1972 to 1976, it was particularly associated with gonzo journalism then became closely associated with punk rock through the writings of Julie Burchill, Paul Morley, and Tony Parsons.
+It became closely associated with punk rock through the writings of Julie Burchill, Paul Morley, and Tony Parsons.
 It started as a music newspaper, and gradually moved toward a magazine format during the 1980s and 1990s, changing from newsprint in 1998.